Native Plant Garden Planning in Allen, Texas

 Shade-tolerant.
 Red flowers attract hummingbirds.

-HOA Landscaping in Allen
+HOA Landscaping Rules in Allen

 Allen has many HOA communities.
 Without a turf rebate, homeowners rely on water-savings arguments and clear design documentation when proposing changes.
 Clean edges and grouped plantings help.